shatalovdm/book-lending-app/README.md

 This is an application that lets you to track your reading.

 - Select books you are currently reading, read in the past, or want to read in the future.
-- Move them between categories
+- Move them between the categories
-- Add new books to the categories
+- Add new books to the selected category
+- Look up book description

-This app is powered by React framework and React Router package.
+This app is powered by **React framework** and **React Router** package.

+The demo of this application is available at this (link)[http://dshatalov.com/book-lending-app/build].

 ## Getting started